German potato salad swaps the mayo traditional in American potato salads for a vinegar and mustard based sauce.

 Other Recipes to Try

-If you enjoy this warm German potato salad recipe, I recommend checking out some of these:
+If you enjoy this warm German potato salad recipe, try one of these potato-forward options next:

 ½poundthick-cut applewood smoked bacon,thinly sliced into ½” strips